antedoro/arberia/README.md

 b) Or you can add it as a git submodule via the following command:

+    git init
-    $ cd themes
+    cd themes
-    $ git submodule add https://github.com/antedoro/arberia.git arberia
+    git submodule add https://github.com/antedoro/arberia.git arberia

+Next,copy contents from themes/arberia/exampleSite on site root folder.
+Copy folder from themesthemes/arberia/archetypes on site root folder.

-Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `arberia`:
+open `config/_defaults/config.toml` in the base of the Hugo site and ensure the theme option is set to `arberia`:

 ```
 theme = "arberia"